Points for Reviewers to Consider

 - Is the question posed original, important, and well-defined?

 The research question posed by the authors should be easily identifiable and understood.
 It is useful to both the editors and authors if reviewers comment on the originality and importance of the study within the context of its field.
-Keep in mind that this is an undergraduate journal, and the journal does not expect the same degrees of importance and impact as one would from a professional researcher.
+Keep in mind that the work in question was conducted with a focus on the graduate or undergraduate student authors' development as researchers.
+As such, the journal does not expect the same degrees of importance and impact as one would from strictly established researchers.
 If the research question is not original because related work has been published previously, please give references.
 Reviewers should ask themselves after reading the manuscript if they have learned something new and if there is a clear conclusion from the study.

 - Are the data sound and well-controlled?